 This damage may be caused by:

-Anyone can develop small vessel disease, but women are at more risk.
+Anyone can develop small vessel disease, but women are at higher risk.

 Other risk factors are:

 Diagnosing small vessel disease can be difficult.
-Your doctor will have to evaluate your medical history, family history, and symptoms.
+Your doctor will evaluate your medical history, family history, and symptoms.

 Diagnostic imaging procedures for small vessel disease are typically the same as those looking for other types of heart disease.
 These procedures show the structure or function of your larger coronary arteries and other parts of the heart, and may show coronary artery blockages.
 These tests may include: